 Because as some of you will know, and I don’t think she’ll mind me mentioning, Sarah was diagnosed with dyslexia at a fairly young age.
-She’d be the first to admit that she wasn’t a big fan of school and found a lot of it pretty hard going.
+She’d be the first to admit that she wasn’t the biggest fan of school and found a lot of it pretty hard going.
 Which probably explains why she always threw herself into the more sporty activities.

-But I distinctly remember one day she came home with a big smile on her face and told me that she’d decided her “wobbly words” as we used to call them were actually her superpower because they made her work harder than everyone else and hard work was a good thing.
+But I distinctly remember one day she came home with a big smile on her face and told me that she’d decided her “wobbly words” as we called them were her superpower because they made her work harder than everyone else and hard work was a good thing.
 And I have to say that ranks up there with today in my list of proud dad moments.

-I did ask her once if the fact that her Dad had been to Cambridge was a big inspiration for her.
+I did ask her once if the fact that her Dad had been to Cambridge was a big inspiration for her academically.
 But apparently a day trip to go punting with your mates doesn’t count.

 Anyway, for someone who’s obviously such a smart cookie, Sarah has been known to make the occasional not-so-smart decision and I wouldn’t be giving you a full picture of her as a woman unless I shared a couple of examples with you today.

 Like the time she decided our golden retriever Jasper would look better as a purple retriever and attempted to transform him using her poster paints.
-By the time we found him, poor old Jasper had traipsed purple paint through pretty much every room in the house and Sarah was playing happily in her room.
-I guess you could laugh it off as the innocent mistake of a child, but she was nearly 16 at the time.
+By the time we found him, poor old Jasper had traipsed purple paint through pretty much every room in the house.
+I guess you could laugh it off as the innocent mistake of a child, but she was 16 at the time.
 Okay, maybe that bit’s not entirely true.

 Or there was the time she was saving up for a new scooter and decided the best way to boost her funds was selling homemade lemonade outside our house.
-Now I did try to warn her that there might not be much demand for fresh lemonade on a wet Thursday in the middle of February, but Sarah being Sarah, she wouldn’t be told.
+Now I did try to tell her that there might not be much demand on a wet Thursday in the middle of February, but Sarah being Sarah, she wouldn’t be told.
 By the end of the day I think she’d made a grand total of about £2.50.
 But to her great credit she stuck with it until it got dark and I’ll always admire her for that.
-She does still owe me 20 quid for all the lemons though.
+She does still owe me 20 quid for all those lemons though.

 So her decision-making isn’t always the best, but I think we can all agree that saying “yes” when that young man sitting next to her popped the question was definitely one of her better decisions.

 So what can I say about Scott?
 Well I first met Scott at Sarah’s 21st where she just introduced him as “a friend from university.”
 I didn’t dare ask for clarification because I know modern relationships can be very complicated.
 Was he a boyfriend?
 A gay friend?
 A friend with benefits?
 It wasn’t clear, at least not to me.
-At that point I’m not sure it was clear to Scott either!
+But looking back, I’m not sure it was very clear to Scott either!

-But regardless of Scott’s status, I had a very nice chat with him and I distinctly remember us agreeing that he supported completely the wrong football team.
+But regardless, I had a very nice chat with Scott and I distinctly remember us agreeing that he supported completely the wrong football team.

 Anyway despite Scott’s dubious sporting tastes, I have to admit that it takes a certain calibre of man to capture the heart of a feisty young woman like my daughter.
 If I have one tip for you Scott from nearly two decades of living under the same roof as Sarah, if you find yourself in an argument and can’t seem to find a way out, just make a quick excuse to leave the room and then go and hide in the garage for a couple of hours.
 It always worked for me.